-We primarily focus on climbing 8,000-meter peaks with expeditions to Everest, Tibet in the spring and Manaslu, Nepal in the fall.
-We have also organized many expeditions to Gasherbrum II, Gasherbrum I and Broad Peak in Pakistan and Cho Oyu and Shishapangma in Tibet.
+We primarily focus on climbing 8,000-meter peaks with expeditions in Nepal to Everest and Lhotse in the spring and Manaslu and Cholatse in the fall.
+We have also organized many expeditions to Gasherbrum II, Gasherbrum I and Broad Peak in Pakistan and Everest, Cho Oyu and Shishapangma in Tibet.

 During the summer months we switch from climbing in the Himalayas to the lower peaks of Cordillera Blanca in Peru.
 We offer an introduction to the Cordillera Blanca with three alpine climbs from the same valley as well as an 8,000-meter preparation climb with an attempt on Huantsan, a prestigious Cordillera Blanca peak during this mini Himalayan expedition.

 We do not advertise the lowest price for our respective expeditions to form a team of twenty or more climbers for profitability.
-We prefer to keep our expeditions to a maximum team size of between eight to twelve climbers depending on the expedition as we feel a smaller expedition allows for a more personal experience on the mountain.
+We prefer to keep our expeditions to a maximum team size of eight climbers plus leaders as we feel a smaller expedition allows for a more personal experience on the mountain.
 The quality of our food and services at base camp is considered one of the premier operations in the Himalayas and better than most of the high cost expeditions.
 Not having several western guides means that our expeditions are more affordable than most for qualified climbers.
 We only run professional expeditions and our focus is on safety and quality rather than the quantity of climbers joining our expeditions.

 To maximize our chances of summit success we use Nepalese Sherpa on our Nepal and Tibet Himalayan expeditions.
 Our Sherpa team have climbed with us over many years and are under the directorship of our well-respected Sirdar, Dorjee Sherpa.
 Base and advanced base camps are well staffed with our Sherpa cooks and kitchen assistants.
 They have all been trained by professional western chefs to produce a varied menu and are knowledgeable of food safety and safe hygiene practices.
 Our base camps are stocked with fresh local and imported foods for a varied and nutrient conscious diet.